MaxIceFlame/MaxIceFlame.github.io/docs/ml_wiki/update.en.md

 ## v2.0.2
 Update date: August 31st, 2025

-1, Fixed the problem of that the line can't be teleported to the subway scene properly
+1, Fixed the issue that the line can't be teleported to the subway scene properly

 ## v2.0.1
 Update date: August 31st, 2025

 1, Fixed the wrong performance of level menu in some situation

-2, Fixed the problem of that the animations in level will play in advance if switch level when entering a level
+2, Fixed the issue that the animations in level will play in advance if switch level when entering a level

-3, Fixed the problem of that the game won't work properly if click the button repeatedly when the game is paused
+3, Fixed the issue that the game won't work properly if click the button repeatedly when the game is paused

-4, Fixed the problem of that the data of Drizzle can't be upgraded properly
+4, Fixed the issue that the data of Drizzle can't be upgraded properly

-5, Fixed the problem of that the colliders of obstacles are missing after the second checkpoint in White Realm
+5, Fixed the issue that the colliders of obstacles are missing after the second checkpoint in White Realm

-6, Fixed the problem of that the line may leave the right way in White Realm
+6, Fixed the issue that the line may leave the right way in White Realm

-7, Fixed the problem of that the water surface, particles and lights in level can't change their performance according to current quality
+7, Fixed the issue that the water surface, particles and lights in level can't change their performance according to current quality

-8, Fixed the problem of that the line may detach the ground when revive
+8, Fixed the issue that the line may detach the ground when revive

-9, Fixed the problem of that in Apocalypse, the second scene may not be transited to the third scene properly
+9, Fixed the issue that in Apocalypse, the second scene may not be transited to the third scene properly

-10, Fixed the problem of that the data shown on level menu are not the same with the data got in level
+10, Fixed the issue that the data shown on level menu are not the same with the data got in level

-11, Fixed the problem of that the line may turn to a wrong direction at 30% in Desert Maze
+11, Fixed the issue that the line may turn to a wrong direction at 30% in Desert Maze

-12, Fixed the problem of that the ground at 60% is abnormally colored in Desert Maze
+12, Fixed the issue that the ground at 60% is abnormally colored in Desert Maze

-13, Fixed the problem of that some percentages are missing in School
+13, Fixed the issue that some percentages are missing in School

-14, Fixed the problem of that the ground at 20% is abnormally colored in School
+14, Fixed the issue that the ground at 20% is abnormally colored in School

 15, Corrected the incorrect translations in Chinese, Vietnamese, Indonesian and Ukrainian